Molokans: Constant Molokans and Molokan Jumpers

 The Russian term "constant" (invariable, steadfast, unchanged, original: postoyanniye : постоянние) applied to the Molokans has been used with two different intentions.
-By original Molokans who either refused to be evangelized by Protestant denominations or insisted that they will retain their faith unchanged by the "Jumper" revivalist movement in the 1830s.
+Original Molokans either refused to be evangelized by Protestant denominations or insisted that they would retain their faith unchanged by the "Jumper" revivalist movement in the 1830s.
 They originally constituted the by far largest segment of Molokanism.
-In 1833, a schism took place within the Molokan faith.
-This event was framed by collective cataclysms of disease, famine, and persecution.
+In 1833, a schism occurred that was framed by collective cataclysms of disease, famine, and persecution.

 A portion of the Molokans during this time began to experience a charismatic outpouring of the Holy Spirit, similar to later Pentecostal faiths.
 Eventually this sect evolved into what is known today as the "Molokan Jumpers".
 The old Molokans were termed Constants (Postoyaniye), and the newly evolved "Molokans jumpers" (Pryguny), also called Skakuny (leapers).
 The Molokan Jumpers believed they were visited by a manifestation of the Holy Spirit, and this new smaller Molokan sect began a revival with intense zeal, reporting miracles that purportedly rivaled those of Christ's apostles.

 Seeds of exodus

 The "Constant" Molokan sect condemned the new sect to authorities, resulting in betrayals and imprisonment for many of the Molokan Jumpers.
 Some of these Molokan Jumpers called themselves "New Israelites", when one Prygun leader Maxim Rudomyotkin in Nikitino, Erivan Guberniya was announced to be the "King of the Spirits" in 1853.
 The group, also known as Maximists", considered Efim Gerasimovich Klubnikin (1842-1915) in Romanovka, Kars oblast, a divinely inspired 12-year-old boy prophet.
 He prophesied a "coming time that would be unbearable and that the time to leave Russia was now."

 During the early 20th century under his leadership, about 2,000 Pryguny emigrated to the United States, first settling on the east side of Los Angeles.
 Most seeking rural isolation moved to Baja Mexico, then Arizona, Central California, and some other parts of the West Coast and Canada.
 Other Jumpers received a land grant from the Mexican government and settled in the Guadalupe Valley in Baja California, Mexico.